UbiquityDotNET/Llvm.NET/docfx/templates/Ubiquity/readme.md

 This template is a modification of the template provided by Mathew Sachin
 see: https://github.com/MathewSachin/docfx-tmpl
-combined with a modification of the DocFX memberpage template
+combined with modifications of the DocFX memberpage template

 Changes:
 * Dark color theme